hackclub/nest/SETUP.md

 [Uptime Kuma](https://github.com/louislam/uptime-kuma) monitors Nest's services and infrastructure, and alerts in Slack (#nest-meta channel) when anything goes down.
 It's setup on a Docker container on the Nest VM (so that it can monitor Nest VM Docker containers), in `/root/uptime`.

-At the moment, it is setup to monitor 5 services:
+At the moment, it is setup to monitor 6 services:

 - Authentik
+- Nest Postgres
+- sshd
+- Forgejo
 - bird-lg
 - bird-lgproxy
-- Nest DB
-- oauth.hackclub.app

 ### Vaultwarden